matthoffner/camelid-porch/README.md

 ### Run it:
 ```
-python main.py --path ./data --prompt "Tell me if an API key required to use camelid-porch"
+python3 main.py --path ./data --prompt "Tell me if an API key required to use camelid-porch"
 ```

 ```